Azure/aks-baseline-automation/.github/README.md

 The application will be deployed using helm charts and both the Blue/Green and Canary release management strategies will be demonstrated.

 The application [Fabrikam Drone Delivery](https://github.com/mspnp/fabrikam-dronedelivery-workload/) is used for this deployment as this application is commonly used by other Reference Implementations, implements four microservices using different programing languages and only has 2 external dependencies.

+### Deploy sample application using GitHub Actions
+**TODO**: add the code and document the steps to deploy the sample application using GitHub Actions.

+### Deploy sample application using argoCD
-**TODO**: add the code and document the steps to deploy the sample application using GitHub Actions or argoCD.
+**TODO**: add the code and document the steps to deploy the sample application using argoCD.

 ## Lifecycle-Management
 Different components of an AKS solution are often owned by different teams and typically follow their own liefcycle management schedule and process, sometimes using different tools.
 In this section we will cover the following lifecycle management processes: